clokman/academic-visualization/Applications in Education.md

 ## Split screens

 This approach allows putting the old, linear, and text-based language on one side of the screen, while putting on the right side the modern, interactive, and visual representations of what is going on the left side.
+The benefit of this apporach is the instant viewing of results of one's actions (~interactivity).

 Examples:
 - [Statistics](http://clokman.com/hosting/StatsVis/standard_deviation.swf) - An animation that is part of the "StatsVis Project" - This is a very early draft and needs corrections.
 The final version will be a remake in split-screen style.